 In response to COVID-19 and the continuing need for online resources, we have developed classes and materials for online instruction.

-Piano Music From Around the World beginning September 30
+Piano Music From Around the World - check back for the next class enrollment!

 Piano Music From Around the World

 This class provides an introduction to various styles of piano music with selections from Argentina, Costa Rica, Croatia, Turkey, Ghana, Nigeria, China, Japan and more!
 Students learn about the composers of the pieces, styles that influenced their compositions, and features of their culture that also inform their music.
 Each class begins with a geography lesson and some feature of the language that enhances the music lesson.
-Students do not need to play the piano in order to take the course!
+Students do not need to play the piano in order to take the course -some students will learn to play pieces but others can complete written assignments about the course material to receive their certificate.

 Exploring Modes in Music